StyxProject-Devices/device_xiaomi_onclite/README.md

-PixelPlusUI Device Tree for Xiaomi Redmi 7 (onclite)
+Device Tree for Xiaomi Redmi 7 (onclite)
 ====================================================

 The Xiaomi Redmi 7 (codenamed "Onclite") is an budget smartphone from Xiaomi.